 Discovery Care Centre has a vibrant atmosphere with dynamic, individualized activities that match the capabilities and needs of residents and their guests.
 We also have active resident and family councils and volunteer programs.
 Scheduled activities include: music, fitness activities, religious meetings, outside entertainment, games, gardening, field trips/outings and volunteer involvement.
 If you would like to arrange something special or have suggestions and ideas for individual or group activities, please inform our activities director.
 We welcome and encourage involvement from family and friends.

-A Certified Nursing Assistant (CNA) is a health professional that works under the supervision of Registered Nurses (RN's) and Licensed Practical Nurses (LPN's) to provide a wide variety of basic hands-on resident care.
-CNAs perform basic nursing functions such as personal care, taking vital signs, positioning residents, and ambulation.
+A Certified Nursing Assistant (CNA) is a health professional that works under the supervision of Registered Nurses (RN's) and Licensed Practical Nurses (LPN's) to provide hands on resident care, specifically with activities of daily living (ADL’s), vital signs, ambulation, and positioning.

 An LPN provides basic bedside nursing care to residents under the direction of a physician or registered nurse.
 Duties within the scope of practice for an LPN typically include, but are not limited to, provision of basic hygienic and nursing care; measurement of vital signs; basic client assessment; documentation; performance of prescribed medical treatments; administration of prescribed medications; and, performance of non-medicated intravenous therapy and blood withdrawal.